Photo of Kyle Blount

 Information for Prospective Students

 Dr. Blount is interested in working with M.S. and undergraduate students who are curious about exploring any aspect of water resources and urban development including physical hydrology, water quality, water management and governance, and the role of water in ecosystem functions.
-They are also open to any other exciting projects in the realm of physical environmental sciences or those that use quantitative and innovative data analyses.
-Dr. Blount’s first M.S. advisee is working on a project to model and characterize groundwater transport of Per- and Polyfluorinated Substances (PFAS) in a Northern Illinois community.
+They are also open to any other exciting projects in the realm of physical environmental sciences or those that use innovative, quantitative data analyses.
+Dr. Blount’s first M.S. advisee completed a project to model and characterize groundwater transport of Per- and Polyfluorinated Substances (PFAS) in a Northern Illinois community in May 2023, and a new cohort of six undergraduate and Master's students are currently working on a funded project examining urban microclimate modeling and redevelopment.
 They enjoy providing support and mentorship to students for individual development, whatever their individual career aspirations, including employment in the public, private, or academic sectors.
 Interested students should contact Dr. Blount via email (wblou2@uis.edu), and you can find updated postings of funded opportunities on the News page of my Website or on Twitter

 Additional Links and Contact Information